 For instance, International Paper Co. uses cellulose fibers in their corrugated packaging which is further used for packaging textiles, construction material, paints and coatings, and other non-durable goods.

-Printed electronics used widely in industries.
+Printed electronics are used widely in industries.
 We can replace the plastic in printed electronics with Cellulose fibrils and make them more sustainable.
-Cellulose fibrils can give desired mechanical properties, are renewable and recyclable.
+Cellulose fibrils can give desired mechanical properties, and are renewable and recyclable.
 It can bring rheological property and stability.

 Even for the inks used in printed electronics, cellulose is a good candidate.
 Metal-based ink (silver and copper) is being used for printed electronics.
 Silver nanoparticle ink is rather expensive, has a problem in the sintering process and maintaining film fragility, and is not transparent.
 So, cellulose nanocrystals can improve ink stability and make transparent films.
 CNC material can be used to improve the ink as explained by Ph.D. student Fanny Hoeng at Grenoble INP-Pagora.

 All the companies are taking huge steps to make their packaging 100% sustainable.
 Companies like PepsiCo, Nestle doing partnerships with other companies to make their packaging eco-friendly.
 Even coca cola manufactured more than 40 billion plant bottle packages which have reached 40 countries.

 The same is the case for food packaging all big food outlets such as McDonald’s, Burger King, and KFC are shifting towards green packaging.
 So, you can just imagine how much competition is there and they all are using patented technologies.
 All these packagings are more or less produced from natural plastic and one of the major sources is cellulose acetate.

 Cellulose film packaging also maintains the aroma of the food product.

 Major challenges of Cellulose and how companies are solving it